fluks/Browser-Extension-MinVer/README.md

 `chrome.storage.    local.    set(...)`, think newlines.

 * If part of an API is stored in a variable and it's called using that variable.

+* Parameters to functions aren't checked whether they are supported.